-The Society and the Union agree that regulations made pursuant to the Workers Compensation Act or any other statute of the Province of British Columbia pertaining to the working environment shall be fully complied with.
-First aid kits shall be supplied in accordance with this section.
+The Society and the Union agree that regulations made pursuant to the Workers Compensation Act or any other statute of the Province of British Columbia pertaining to the working environment will be fully complied with.
+First Aid kits will be supplied in accordance with this section.